 In the natural world proximity to the life source is crucial; it is only as the branch remains in contact with the vine that fruit is produced (Jn 15:5).
 In spiritual matters we determine the degree of intimacy we experience with the Lord; if we are not as close as we were, guess who moved!

-Forgiveness of those who have wronged us is vital to this relationship (Mt 6:12,14,15).
+Forgiveness of those who have wronged us is vital to our relationship with God (Mt 6:12,14,15).
 The subtleness of sin often separates us from the holiness of God.
-Our Saviour and ‘good shepherd’ desires to lead us, for both His sake and ours and even though the Holy Spirit is within each believer He will not override our desires to go our rebellious independent way if we so choose (Ps 23:1-6; Rom 1:18-21,24,26,28; 1 Cor 6:19).He desires a loving, interactive relationship with us not cold compliance.
+Our Saviour and ‘good shepherd’ desires to lead us, for both His sake and ours and even though the Holy Spirit is within each believer He will not override our desires to go our rebellious independent way if we so choose (Ps 23:1-6; Rom 1:18-21,24,26,28; 1 Cor 6:19).While developing a closer relationship with God is an admirable goal, in this life we will never be as close to God as we ought to be or desire to be, because of the lingering sin in our lives creates a barrier (Isa 59:2).
+Thus, we should daily review our lives and confess our sin to Him, with the accompanying action of turning from it (1 Jn 1:9).
+Reading the Bible (His guidebook for us) and putting into practice it’s teachings is a sure way to grow in our relationship as is communicating with Him in prayer – remembering this is much more than asking for things, it is

+He desires a loving, interactive relationship with us not cold compliance.
 By living with sensitivity to the Holy Spirit and our own conscience we will develop an awareness of His presence in our daily life as we respond humbly and obediently.